 - Faculty will make the decision whether to cancel their class(es), teach online, or teach on campus.
 Students should expect to attend classes as planned unless they hear differently from their professor.

-- Any staff employee who has been authorized to work remotely by the College is expected to do so during an Extreme Weather Conditions day.
+- Any staff employee who has been authorized at any point to work remotely by the College is expected to do so during an Extreme Weather Conditions day.
 In the case where the College declares an end to Extreme Weather Conditions, those working remotely may continue to work remotely (or come to campus if they choose to do so) for the entire day.
 Students may find that email and Microsoft Teams may be the best way to reach staff and administrative offices on campus during an Extreme Weather Conditions day.

 - Due to the nature of their job responsibilities, certain staff employees are considered “Necessary On-Campus Employees” and are expected to report to work on campus on an Extreme Weather Conditions day.
 These offices and services include (but are not limited to):